zhangzibin/cu-nmf/README.md

 # cu-nmf
 NMF(Non-negative Matrix Factorization) based on cuda, with sparse matrix as input.

+**NMF_pgd.cu**  This code solves NMF by alternative non-negative least squares using projected gradients.
+It's a implementation of [Projected gradient methods for non-negative matrix factorization](https://www.csie.ntu.edu.tw/~cjlin/papers/pgradnmf.pdf).

-Only GD(gradient descent) with fixed learning rate has supported by now for its simplicity.
-The main algorithm is alternating non-negative least square.
-GD is not a correct method for NMF because of the projection while training.
-So the result is very poor.
-Therefore it is only a demo for study.
-I am working on other algorithms.
+**NMF_gd.cu** Directly GD(gradient descent) with fixed learning rate is only a simple demo for study.
+Using alternating non-negative least square to slove NMF problem, GD is not a correct method because of the projection while training.

 # Future Work
-If time permits, I will implement other algorithms(projected gradient methods, multiplicative update rules, and multi-GPU support) in the future(not soon, however).
+If time permits, I will implement other algorithms(multiplicative update rules, and multi-GPU support) in the future(not soon, however).

 # Requirements
 The code is base on cuda, cuBlas and cuSparse precisely.
 Please get cuda from Nvidia's website, https://developer.nvidia.com/cuda-downloads.